 Regular readers of this blog will already be familiar with Laura Marshall – whose psychological thriller Friend Request became an instant bestseller when it was published last year.
 Laura took one of our London-based creative writing courses, and rapidly went on to secure representation with Curtis Brown agent Felicity Blunt and UK publication with Sphere (part of Little Brown).
 A US publication deal with Grand Central followed swiftly on, and Friend Request has since been translated and published in a further 13 languages.
-Now, with her second novel, Three Little Lies coming out on June 28th, Laura has shared with us her Three Little
+With her second novel, Three Little Lies out now, Laura has shared with us her Three Little

 Lies writing tips: